-When you have decided to invest in Vietnam as a foreign investor, you must first study the feasibility of the sector you are interested in.
-One of them is that you ought to ensure that the business sector that you plan to invest and operate is permitted by the Vietnamese Law, or is restricted by other conditions such as business restrictions for foreign investors in Vietnam.
+When you have decided to enter the market in Vietnam as a foreign investor, you must first study the feasibility of the sector you are interested in.
+Start by ensuring that the business sector you plan to invest and operate in is permitted by Vietnamese Law, or is restricted by other conditions such as business restrictions for foreign investors in Vietnam.
 As Vietnam is still a developing nation, not all types of business entities are allowed and of those that are allowed, not all are open to foreign direct investors.

-In order to sustain the rapid economic growth, the government of Vietnam further announced that they plan to lift the restrictions on foreign ownership of listed and state-owned companies by the end of 2019.
+In order to sustain rapid economic growth, the government of Vietnam further announced that they plan to lift the restrictions on foreign ownership of listed and state-owned companies by the end of 2019, which was done.

 In this article, we will take a closer look at what business restrictions for foreigners are in place in Vietnam.